 Boredom Busters for your Dog with Dr Katrina

-Many young dogs become quickly bored when left alone if they do not have an outlet for their energy and owners often come home to find a huge mess as a result.
+Many young dogs become quickly bored when left alone if they do not have an outlet for their energy, and owners often come home to find a huge mess.

-Destructive behaviour can also be a sign of severe separation anxiety and it is important to differentiate between the two.
-Separation anxiety usually begins soon after the owner leaves and often there may be signs of distress while the owner prepares to leave.
-Setting up a camera to film your dog will give you an understanding of what is actually happening.
+Destructive behaviour can also signify severe separation anxiety, and it is essential to differentiate between the two.
+Separation anxiety usually begins soon after the owner leaves, and often there may be signs of distress while the owner prepares to leave.
+Setting up a camera to film your dog will give you an understanding of what is happening.
 If you have any concerns consult your local vet, qualified dog trainer or animal behaviourist.

 If you think your dog is bored, increasing their daily exercise is recommended.
-Generally a tired dog is more likely to sleep while you are out.
-So make sure you are giving your dog enough physical exercise.
+Generally, a tired dog is more likely to sleep while you are out.
+So make sure you are giving your dog enough physical activity.

-Giving your dog’s brain a workout is also a good way to help reduce your dog’s boredom.
+Giving your dog’s brain a workout is also an excellent way to help reduce your dog’s boredom.
 You may want to try the following;

-Dedicated Training sessions – training is a fantastic way to tire your dog out, and you have the added benefit of a better behaved dog as a result.
+Training is a fantastic way to tire your dog out, and you have the added benefit of a better behaved dog as a result.
 Sessions do not need to be very long to make a difference – just 10 minutes, twice a day can give you great results.
-Focus on teaching behaviours that teach good manners like ‘lie down’ and ‘stay’ and use lots of natural treats as rewards.
+Focus on teaching behaviours that teach good manners like ‘lie down and ‘stay’ and use lots of natural treats as rewards.
 Gradually, increase the time you ask your dog to hold these positions and add distractions such as other people walking by.

-Trick training – teaching tricks is a fun way to enhance the bond you share with your dog as well as reduce their boredom.
+Teaching tricks is a fun way to enhance the bond you share with your dog and reduce their boredom.
 You can master a few simple tricks like shaking paws, begging and spinning in less than a week.
 More complicated ones like the ‘bang’ trick need to be taught slowly.
 Teach one trick at a time to avoid confusion and be generous with treats to keep your dog motivated.

-Houndztooth’s all-natural, freeze dried raw training treats are 100% Australian made and sourced.
-They are a healthy, high reward and bite-size treat perfect for training and rewarding (and great as toy stuffers too!).
+Houndztooth’s all-natural, freeze-dried raw training treats are 100% Australian sourced.
+They are healthy, high reward and bite-size treats perfect for training and rewarding (and great as toy stuffers, too!).
 They are available in chicken, ocean trout, lamb and beef that your dog will love.